HanStone

 5. Remediation Measures

-No instances of forced or child labour were identified during this reporting period.
-If identified, our remediation process includes:
+No confirmed instances of forced labour or child labour were identified during the reporting period.

 7. Assessing Effectiveness